PowerShell/Crescendo/README.md

 - Example configurations for you to copy and reuse
 - Experimental Help parsers that provide proof-of-concept examples for auto-generating cmdlet configurations

+The 1.1.0 release adds the following features:

+- New schema to support additional parameter properties
+- Added `Export-CrescendoCommand` cmdlet
+- Added **NoClobber** parameter to `Export-CrescendoModule`
+- Added the ability to bypass all output handling
+- Added the ability to handle native command errors in the output handler
+- Added the ability to transform arguments

 ## Installing Crescendo